vincent-nguyen8931/refactoring-example-site/README.md

 ![alt-text](https://github.com/vincent-nguyen8931/refactoring-example-site/blob/main/screenshots/alt-text.png?raw=true)

-Additional changes to div classes to the html to use semantic htmls are below at their respective lines.
+Additional changes from div classes to the html to use semantic htmls are below at their respective lines.
 These changes were made to improve SEO.

 ![main](https://github.com/vincent-nguyen8931/refactoring-example-site/blob/main/screenshots/main-1.png?raw=true)